Very quick summary of How I Compose Music for a Song

 You will know when you have tuned in to one of your own musical or lyrical ideas.
 You will feel it emotionally, or feel the message you intended, or something that is familiar to you.

 When composing a song you will be tuning into yourself and your own very personal creative world, and doing that multiple times during the complete process until you feel you have created exactly what you envisioned for your song.

 An analogy to help you understand the above

 Tuning into your own musical and lyrical ideas is sorta similar.
-Instead of tuning into a radio station’s energy waves you are tuning into your own energy waves that you used to create those musical or lyrical ideas you made within your own virtual world, which you then naturally want to play or sing so you and others can hear how it all sounds.
+Instead of tuning into a radio station’s energy waves you are tuning into your own energy waves that you used to create those musical or lyrical ideas within your own virtual world, which you then instinctively want to play or sing using your own body, so you and others can hear how it all sounds.